From Words to Sales: Overcoming the Challenges of Crafting Effective Generative AI Prompts

 Ask AI what it needs

-If you’re unsure about what details to include in the prompt, just ask AI what it needs to achieve the best results.
-Here’s an example:
+If you’re unsure about what details to include in the prompt, just pick the AI’s mind on what it needs to achieve the best results and it will outline it in a detailed response.

 Ultimately, as long as you’re clear about your main goal, AI will find the right information for you.